programminghistorian/ph-submissions/en/drafts/originals/exploring-text-collections-via-rag.md

 While GPT-4 is a superior model in terms of its training and "knowledge", the smaller model employing RAG provides an informed response supported by accurate quotes and specific citations drawn from the Lincoln corpus.
 More importantly, this response is supported by a chain of evidence that allows users to verify for themselves the validity of the AI response.
 While this approach does not eliminate the possibility of AI errors and “hallucinations,” this method enables the transformation of simple keyword searches into dialogues with data, an intriguing approach to historical inquiry.

-This lesson for the *Programming Historian* creates a similar RAG application using the collected speeches of Abraham Lincoln to demonstrate how RAG works and how historians can create their own personalized RAG applications.
+This lesson for the *Programming Historian* creates an open-source RAG application using the collected speeches of Abraham Lincoln to demonstrate how RAG works and how historians can create their own personalized RAG applications.
 It is based on [*Nicolay: Exploring the Speeches of Abraham Lincoln with AI*](https://nicolay-honestabes-info.streamlit.app/), a digital history project utilizing a similar RAG approach.

 The lesson will cover the following elements: